 The benefits of a criminal arrest record expunged or sealed are numerous.
-It is the only legal method to get it off the internet and give you the benefits found within the statutes.
+It is the only legal method to get your arrest record off the internet and give you the legal benefits found in the law.

 After Your Criminal Record Is Expunged

-There are other options available that you can use to address the problems with your criminal record.
-Not all issues have to be addressed by expungement and not all are eligible.
+There are other options available that you can use to address problems with your criminal record.
+Not all issues have to be addressed by expungement.
 As a Florida Expungement Lawyer, I have helped people achieve their goals in alternative ways when eligibility issues arose.

 Juvenile arrest on your child’s criminal history?
 Will it affect his or her journey to adulthood, college, employment?
 Find out if a juvenile record expungement is something you should consider.

 Arrested by mistake?
 Sometimes people get arrested because their name is similar to someone else’s.
 Understand how a mistaken arrest can be administratively expunged.
-This is not for people who have gone to court.
+This is not for people whose case has gone to court.

 Civil Injunction Sealing

-It may be possible to have a civil injunction “sealed” by the court (only the court) so that it cannot seen or that your name is reduced to initials on the Clerk of Court records.
+It may be possible to have a civil injunction “sealed” by the court (only the court) so that it cannot seen on Clerk Websites or that your name is reduced to initials on those Clerk of Court records.
 It is a process through Rule of Judicial Administration 2.240.
-It is not a guarantee, it can be denied.
+It is not a guaranteed process and it can be denied.

 Requirements for my consideration to represent you are:

-- The injunction must have been denied or dismissed.
+- The injunction for protection must have been denied or dismissed.